Inseye/Inseye-SDK-Android/README.md

 ## Overview

 The Inseye SDK provides tools for interacting with the Inseye eye tracking service on Android devices.
-This document provides an overview of the SDK's main classes and their functionalities.
+This document provides en an overview of the SDK's main classes and their functionalities.

 ## Table of Contents